 The tree is said to have been a chance seedling founded in the Hudson Valley area of New York State in a Red Delicious orchard, thus thought to be related.
 It was introduced to the market in 2005.

-Candy Crisp apple trees are vigorous upright growers.
-The fruit ripens in mid to late October and can be kept for up to 4 months when stored properly.
+Candy Crisp apple trees are vigorous, upright growers.
+The fruit ripens in mid to late October and can be kept for up to four months when stored properly.
 This particular hybrid apple variety does need a pollinator to ensure fruit set.
-Candy Crisp will bear fruit within 3 years of planting.
+Candy Crisp will bear fruit within three years of planting.

 How to Grow Candy Crisp Apples

-Candy Crisp apple trees can be grown in USDA zones 4-7.
-Plant seedlings in the spring in well-draining soil that is rich in humus in an area with at least 6 hours (preferably more) of sun.
+Candy Crisp apple trees can be grown in USDA zones 4 through 7.
+Plant seedlings in the spring in well-draining soil that is rich in humus in an area with at least six hours (preferably more) of sun.
 Space additional Candy Crisp or suitable pollinators around 15 feet (4.5 m.) apart.

 When growing Candy Crisp apples, prune the trees in late winter to early spring when they are still dormant.